Yang-Mills connections valued on the octonionic algebra: The analysis of the Okubo restrictions

 Then, finding solutions to Equation~\eqref{g2comocorchete} is equivalent to answer the following question: When is it true that the transformation induced by the commutator bracket represents a transformation in $\mathfrak{g}_2$?
 The answer to this question is that it happens only when all the octonions into consideration belong to an associative subspace; that is, when the octonions involved belong to a subalgebra isomorphic to the quaternions.
 Artin's Theorem establishes that any subalgebra of the octonions generated by only two elements is associative; this statement is formulated in a more general context of alternative algebras~\cite[p.
 29]{Schafer}.
 Returning to the question of wheter the commutator bracket is a derivation, given three octonions, $a$, $b$, and $c$, then

 showing that $[c,ab]$ is equal to $[c,a]b+a[c,b]$ if and only if $[c,a,b]=0$.
 That is, the bracket on the right hand side of~\eqref{g2comocorchete} is a derivation only for an associative subalgebra of the octonions.
 This explains why it is impossible to find non-trivial solutions for Equation~\eqref{cond-okubo} when the non-associative algebra into consideration is the octonions.
-In this sense, the only formulation for a Yang-Mills theory on an octonionic algebra, under assumptions \eqref{cond-i}, \eqref{cond-ii}, and \eqref{cond-iii}, is the usual Yang-Mills theory for the algebras $\mathfrak{su}(2)$ and $\mathfrak{u}(1)$.
+In this sense, the only formulation for a Yang-Mills theory on an octonionic algebra, under assumptions \eqref{cond-i}, \eqref{cond-ii}, and \eqref{cond-iii}, is the usual Yang-Mills theory for the algebras $\mathfrak{su}(2)$ and $\mathfrak{u}(1)$, since both the imaginary part of the quaternions and their algebra of derivations can be identified with $\mathfrak{su}(2)$ and it is in that context where the terms ${\rm d}(D(\omega))-D({\rm d}\omega)$ and $-{\rm d}k\wedge\omega-\omega\wedge{\rm d}k$ are compatible.